sourcegraph/about/blogposts/2020/find-and-replace.md

 ## Find and replace outside your editor

-Thus far, we've focused on find-and-replace features inside the editor.
-These can be very powerful, but they are constrained by what you are able to edit in your editor.
+Thus far, we've focused on find-and-replace inside the editor.
+These features can be very powerful, but they are constrained by what you are able to edit in your editor.
 There are a number of reasons why you'll have to make code modifications outside your editor:

 * Your editor doesn't make it easy to apply the type of transformation you want.
 * You might be modifying files in a place where your editor isn't available (e.g., a server).
 * You might be applying a change across more files than you want to open in your editor.
-* You might want to apply a large-scale change across code that doesn't even exist on your local machine.
+* You might want to apply a large-scale change across code that doesn't exist on your local machine.

-As a general rule, the larger the universe of code you care about is (whether that universe is a proprietary codebase in enterprise or the universe of open source), the more likely it is that you'll need to find and replace outside your editor.
+As a general rule, the larger the universe of code you care about is (whether that universe is a large proprietary codebase or the universe of open source), the more likely it is that you'll need to find and replace outside your editor.
 To do that, we'll need to add some more tools to our toolbox.

 ### grep and sed